Chapter 3: The Epiphany

 My house will only have one bedroom.
 If I had guests, what was I to do if they stayed over?
 Why, show them to the guest cabin, of course!
 One day as I was exploring my property, I arrived at the end of the Small Ravine and instantly realized it was the perfect spot for the guest cabin (and that realization also inspired the cabin's name).
 Because it would technically be an outbuilding, I dispensed with plans and permits and inspections and all the other formalities, and just built it.
 By myself.
 In six weeks.
 Not bad for a crippled, diseased, sixty-something old fart.

-But I had a second motive for building the cabin: the camper had become rather cramped, since by that time I was sharing it with four full-grown cats.
-And besides, I couldn't envision myself having to endure another winter in it.
+But I had a secondary motive for building the cabin: the camper had become rather cramped, since by that time I was sharing it with four full-grown cats.
+And besides, I couldn't envision having to endure another winter in it.
 The guest cabin would be my new temporary home—and a much warmer one at that—while the kids could have the camper all to themselves.

 Construction began on the morning of 22 September 2015.
 After one week, thanks to a run of perfect weather, the framing was done and the roof was going on.
 A week later, the sheathing was up and I'd started work on the interior.
 And just a few more weeks after that, I was moving in.